Boffyz/Boot-animations-on-.zip-format-for_magisk-ksu/README.md

 > some bootanimations may not show (and would make your phone get stuck on the bootlogo till booting your phone without a bootanimation), so if they don't, choose another one or convert it to your phone's resolution

-## Supported Devices

-Most android powered devices manufactured after (before?)
-2012 are supported.

-Confirmed working on:

-* **Galaxy A series:** A13 exynos, A5 (2017)

-To confirm support for your specific device, check if the following files exist in either `/system/media/` or `/vendor/media/`:

-* `bootanimation.zip`

-If that file is present, your device should be compatible.

 ## Credits

 The .zip files used in this project are made by various creators and devs, and credits goes to their respective owner